Posted on April 11, 2009 09:16 PM

-A Muslim viewing this Youtube Video of Charlie the Kosher Cocker-Spaniel might think it's an insult to Jews.
+A Muslim viewing this YouTube video of Charlie the Kosher Cocker-Spaniel might think it's an insult to Jews.
 That perhaps some anti-Semite put a Yarmulke on a dog to show that Jews are just like filthy dogs.
 But he would be wrong.
 Anyone looking at this video can tell it was scripted by a Jew.
 Who else would have this great sense of humor?

 And so today in this time in history while most of world Jewry celebrates the miracle of Hanukkah and the eight days of light, I celebrate the chutzpah of spirit to fight against a superior army and win.
 I honor the memory of those Jews who recognized evil and refused to tolerate it or bend their knee in subjugation.